 According to the eponymous tradition of Scottish philosophy, common sense refers to an ability to perceive the properties or qualities of objects using separate sensory modalities.
-The classic example is the cubeness of a cube being both a visual and a tactile experience – we can both see and feel that it is a cube.
+The classic example used to demonstrate the principle is the fact of the cubeness of a cube being both a visual and a tactile experience – we can both see and feel that it is a cube.
 The common sense is that which makes it thus possible for vision to confirm touch and vice versa.
-It is the basis of learning directly to perceive higher orders of abstraction than raw sensory experience and using these to navigate about complex environments.
+It is the basis of learning directly to perceive higher orders of abstraction than raw sensory experience, and of using these to navigate about complex environments.
 Continue reading “Always living with(out) cancer”

 My great grandfather was a notorious hunter of wild birds, with a passion both overwhelming and devious.
 Continue reading “Canned hunting”

 Undoubtedly it’s shite being Scottish is a provocative name for a blog, but it has to be understood in context.
 It has only ever been my intention to amuse, entertain and encourage, never deliberately to upset or offend.

 The Cancer Act became law in 1939.
 It has since been amended many times, and most of its sections, clauses and provisions have been repealed or are now incorporated into other health legislation.
 It remains nevertheless on the statute book.

 As I was driving towards the mighty Aonachs last Tuesday morning, the car radio tuned itself into the news programme of a regional station I normally never hear.

 For a couple of days at the beginning of last week the hypocrisies of cannabis oil’s legal status were on full display in the establishment news media.
 Continue reading “A wee flurry”

 The truth lies not in any difference of opposing opinions, but in a plurality emerging from the refusal to oppose opinions in any kind of abstract dichotomy – no matter how threatening they are to established knowledge.